-I moved to Changhua City 彰化市 in November 2014 to see what’s it like living in another traditional town in middle Taiwan.
-I had an interesting time staying in Tainan 台南 for three months so I figured why not give Changhua 彰化 a shot for the wintertime?
-While Changhua is nowhere near as lively and interesting as Taiwan’s old southern capital it is not without charm.
-Here I have gathered up some of the more representative images I have captured in my first two months of residency, mostly of the area immediately to the east of the train station, which also happens to be the oldest part of town.
+I moved to Changhua City 彰化市 in November 2014 to see what it’s like living in a traditional town in central Taiwan.
+I had an interesting time staying in Tainan 台南 for three months earlier that year so I figured why not give Changhua 彰化 a shot for the wintertime?
+Changhua is nowhere near as lively and interesting as Taiwan’s old southern capital but it is not without charm.
+Here I have gathered up some of the more representative images I captured during my first two months of residency, mostly of the area immediately to the east of the train station, which also happens to be the oldest part of town.
 Explanations are given in the caption of each photo, where available.

 I found myself in the seedy port town of Keelung 基隆 near the end of my round-the-island bicycle tour of Taiwan in 2013.
 Later on, after dinner was done, I went out wandering the labyrinth of night—and, on the far side of the railway line near Sankeng Station 三坑車站 I noticed the entrance to a tunnel running beneath the hillside.
 Curious, I hunched down (the clearance is only around 175 cm) and made my way through.
 A minute later I emerged on the other side, somewhat disoriented, though I quickly regained my bearings.